icspark-UHM/genies-wishes/README.md

 ## Instructions

-_Level of Difficulty: Easy_
+_Level of Difficulty: Easy/Medium_

 This is an interactive story-telling platform.
 The primary purpose of the site is to engage users in a narrative where their choices determine the direction and outcome of the story.

 ### Before Starting

+If you are doing this for the first time, it is recommended to download the ``images`` folder from this respository to your local files.
+This will provide the necessary backgrounds and images to get you started.

 You may use the same wishes and scenarios created in the sample, however you are encouraged to come up with your own.
 Create 3 wishes, and 3 branching scenarios that could happen for each—meaning 9 branching scenarios total.

 For each wish and branching scenario, find a special background photo and relating image.
 These must be in the .jpg format for best compatability.

-Find a picture of a genie and a lamp (preferably with transparent background).
+_Tip: Images with the .png extension (transparent backgrounds) look nicer against backgrounds!_

-### Setting Up Your Environment in Visual Studio Code
+### Setting Up Your Repl in Replit

-After opening VS Code, create a new file called `style.css` and paste this code:
+- Import (copy/paste or drag) the ``images`` folder into the Repl project
+- Paste this code into the style.css file:

 ```angular2html
 body {